Internet in the United States: Internet censorship

 The strong protections for freedom of speech and expression against federal, state, and local government censorship are rooted in the First Amendment to the United States Constitution.
 These protections extend to the Internet and as a result very little government mandated technical filtering occurs in the U.S. Nevertheless, the Internet in the United States is highly regulated, supported by a complex set of legally binding and privately mediated mechanisms.

-After a decade and half of ongoing contentious debate over content regulation, the country is still very far from reaching political consensus on the acceptable limits of free speech and the best means of protecting minors and policing illegal activity on the Internet.
+After a decade and half of ongoing contentious debate over content regulation, the country is still far from reaching political consensus on the acceptable limits of free speech and the best means of protecting minors and policing illegal activity on the Internet.
 Gambling, cyber security, and dangers to children who frequent social networking sites—real and perceived—are important ongoing debates.
 Significant public resistance to proposed content restriction policies have prevented the more extreme measures used in some other countries from taking hold in the U.S.

 Public dialogue, legislative debate, and judicial review have produced filtering strategies in the United States that are different from those found in most of the rest of the world.
 Many government-mandated attempts to regulate content have been barred on First Amendment grounds, often after lengthy legal battles.
 However, the government has been able to exert pressure indirectly where it cannot directly censor.
 With the exception of child pornography, content restrictions tend to rely more on the removal of content than blocking; most often these controls rely upon the involvement of private parties, backed by state encouragement or the threat of legal action.
 In contrast to much of the rest of the world, where ISPs are subject to state mandates, most content regulation in the United States occurs at the private or voluntary level.